yuto3o/yolox/README.md

 [toc]

-## 0. Read Source Code for More Details
+## 0. Please Read Source Code for More Details

 You can get official weight files from https://github.com/AlexeyAB/darknet/releases or https://pjreddie.com/darknet/yolo/.